applabsc/React-Native-Curriculum/Project 2: To Do List.md

 The task is to build an app that looks similar to the one below.

-When the user presses the return button on the keyboard, a new task will be added to the list fo tasks, and when the user presses the "X" button, the task will be deleted.
+When the user presses the return button on the keyboard, a new task will be added to the list of tasks, and when the user presses the "X" button, the task will be deleted.

 ![](https://s3-us-west-1.amazonaws.com/applab-sc/Curriculum/ToDoListDemo.gif)